hecomi/uLipSync/README.md

 ### Custom Event

-uLipSyncBlendShape is for 3D models, but if you want to animate a texture for a 2D model instead, you can write your own component to support it.
+`uLipSyncBlendShape` is for 3D models, and `uLipSyncTexture` is for 2D textures.
+But if you want to do something different, you can write your own component to support them.
 Prepare a component that provides a function to receive `uLipSync.LipSyncInfo` and register it to *OnLipSyncUpdate(LipSyncInfo)* of `uLipSync` or `uLipSyncBakedDataPlayer`.

 <img src="https://raw.githubusercontent.com/wiki/hecomi/uLipSync/v2/UI-uLipSync-OnLipSyncUpdate.png" width="640" />

 For example, the following is an example of a simple script that outputs the result of recognition to `Debug.Log()`.

 ```cs
 using UnityEngine;